 Tallying Monthly Income and Earnings

 To start building a monthly household budget, tally up total monthly income after taxes.
-Be sure to include all sources of income, such as salary, any money made from freelance or side gigs, and passive earnings, such as rental property income.
+Be sure to include all sources of income, such as:

-Next, a would-be budgeter might want to write down all necessary expenses—adding up their associated costs.
+Next, a would-be budgeter might want to write down all necessary expenses and add up their associated costs.
 Some regular expenses could vary from month to month.
 So, it might be helpful to go back and look at costs incurred every month during the last year.
 This way, it’s easier to average the amounts that get spent on X, Y, and Z essential costs.

 Whenever budgeting, it’s important to determine whether incoming money can cover both regular and surprise costs.
 Ideally, an individual would have enough money saved or in income to pay for all necessary expenses.